0E9B061F/0E9B061F.github.io/src/blog/installing-void-linux-on-raspberry-pi-1.md

 You should now have a minimal, functional Void install on your Raspberry Pi, ready for you to build on.
 I plan to write more guides around Void Linux in the future, including one on ROOTFS installs.

 For now, see my :i[Void Cheatsheet|info>void-cheatsheet] for useful commands and packages to install.

-Good luck! 🍀
+Good luck!&nbsp;🚀